+To show the effect of convolutional guided filtering layer and $F(I)$, we replace $O_l$ with low-resolution ground truth to generate $O_h$.
+The obtained result represents the performance upper bound of each DGF variant.
+As shown in Table~\ref{table:upper}, by reformulating guided filtering layer into learnable convolution layers, $\text{DGF}_\text{b}^\text{c}$ outperforms $\text{DGF}_\text{b}$ in all five tasks.
+By further introducing $F(I)$ into the convolutional guided filtering layer, $\text{DGF}^\text{c}$ achieves the best performance.

+Similar results can be observed in Table~\ref{table:mse_psnr_ssim}.
+By jointly end-to-end training, $\text{DGF}_\text{b}$ achieves better performance on most tasks than $\text{DGF}_\text{s}$.
+Concretely, $\text{DGF}_\text{b}$ improves 1 dB and 0.83 dB (PSNR) for non-local dehazing and detail manipulation.
+By reformulating into convolutional guided filtering layer, the performance is further improved by comparing $\text{DGF}_\text{b}$ and $\text{DGF}_\text{b}^\text{c}$.
+By adding learnable $F(I)$, we gain significant improvements in several tasks, especially in tasks that are resolution-dependent.
+Table~\ref{table:mse_psnr_ssim} shows that $\text{DGF}^\text{c}$ increases PSNR by 2.56 dB and 1.62 dB compared to $\text{DGF}_\text{b}^\text{c}$ for style transfer and detail manipulation.

-\paragraph{The Role of Guided Filtering Layer} To verify the effectiveness of the proposed guided filtering layer, we replace it with DJF~\cite{li2016deep}, which is a complex CNN designed for joint image upsampling and achieves the state-of-the-art performance among many filters.
-The results in Table~\ref{table:mse_psnr_ssim} show that our method outperforms DJF in all tasks.
-Our method also runs much faster, which takes $9\times$ less time than DJF on images with resolution $1024^2$ (5ms v.s.
+DJF~\cite{li2016deep} is the state-of-the-art method for joint upsampling.
+To verify the effectiveness of our method, we replace guided filtering layer in DGF with DJF.
+Results in Table~\ref{table:mse_psnr_ssim} show that our method outperforms DJF in all tasks.
+Besides, our method also runs much faster than DJF, which takes $9\times$ less time than DJF on images with resolution $1024^2$ (5ms v.s.
 46ms).

-The role of end-to-end learning is demonstrated by the performance of $\text{DGF}_s$ and $\text{DGF}_b$ in Table~\ref{table:mse_psnr_ssim}.
-By jointly training, $\text{DGF}_b$ achieves better performance on most tasks.
-For non-local dehazing, $\text{DGF}_b$ improves 1.15 dB in PSNR, while it improves 0.83 dB for detail manipulation.

-By adding learnable $F(I)$, we could gain significant improvements in several tasks, especially in tasks that are resolution-dependent.
-Table~\ref{table:mse_psnr_ssim} shows that DGF increases PSNR by 2.5 dB compared to $\text{DGF}_b$ for style transfer.
-It also obtains 0.92 dB improvement on detail manipulation.